Dutch Secret agents of Churchill’s Secret Spy School

 Special Operations Executive (SOE)

-Special Operations Executive (SOE), the secret British organization was founded July 19th, 1940 by Winston Churchill.
+Special Operations Executive (SOE), the secret British organization was founded July 19th, 1940, by Winston Churchill.
 His motto: ‘Set Europa ablaze’.
-After Hitler had occupied the mainland of Europe and the Battle of Britain had begun, Churchill came up with this plan.
+After Hitler had occupied the mainland of Europe and the Battle of Britain had begun, Churchill produced this plan.
 Specially trained people had to execute terrorist actions in occupied countries and agents were to be trained to form a network of resistance.
 These special forces had an independent status next to the Military Intelligence Service because the work they had to do, could not be entrusted to officers with a conventional training.
 It needed volunteers with enough courage and strong nerves to undertake the most dangerous actions.
-They came by the hundreds: Dutchmen, Scandinavians, Belgians and Frenchmen.
+They came by the hundreds: Dutchmen, Scandinavians, Belgians, and Frenchmen.
 They formed a secret army in which subversive actions and sabotage operation against the Germans were centralized.

 There was also a Dutch section: SOE Dutch.